nilfoer/gwaripper/README.md

 Successfully set Client Secret
 ```

-To be able to automatically download found imgur images and albums you have to set the imgur client id.
-To get a client\_id you have to register an app at https://api.imgur.com/oauth2/addclient.
+To get an imgur client\_id you have to register an app at https://api.imgur.com/oauth2/addclient.
 And then set the client id using the `config` subcommand:
 ```
 > gwaripper.exe config -ici fas8593-25afda389
 Successfully set Imgur Client ID
 ```
-Now you're ready to use GWARipper!

 ### WebGUI
 For using the WebGUI run the other entry point executable: